davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 - Write a method called `unsetAlarm()` that returns nothing, and resets the hour, minute, and am/pm status of your alarm to `-1`, `-1`, and `false`, respectively.

-- Write a method `isAlarmSet()` that accepts no inputs, but returns the status of the alarm.
+- Write a method `isAlarmSet()` that accepts no inputs, but returns the status of the alarm as a `boolean`.
 If the hour and minute of the alarm are both set to `-1`, then this method returns `false` (that is, no alarm is set).
 Otherwise, this method returns `true`.

 - Next, inside `tickUp()`, you'll need to add some code to check if the current time (after ticking up) matches the alarm time.
 If the hour, minute, and am/pm status all match, then you should print `***** BEEP BEEP BEEP *****` to the terminal.
 Make sure `tickDown()` also checks for the alarm to go off.